carndox/neabit-dashboard/README.md

 ## Security

-**Do not commit credentials**.
-The sample configuration file `config.py` contains plain-text passwords and should be replaced with environment variables.
+**Do not commit credentials.** Store all sensitive values in the `.env` file.
+`config.py` reads from this file on startup so secrets never reside in source code.

 ## License